Employee Resource Groups: Examples & Best Practices

 • Warriors at Amazon Employee Resource GroupWarriors at Amazon includes current and former active military personnel, their families and the Amazon employees who support them.
 This group provides members with a professional network, organizes community outreach programs and assists veterans during their transition into civilian life within Amazon.

-Challenges & Solutions for Employee Resource Groups
+Challenges & Solutions for Effective Employee Resource Groups

-Employee resource groups offer many rewards, but establishing them can also pose challenges.
+Affinity groups offer many rewards, but establishing them can also pose challenges.
 Some common roadblocks to watch out for include:

 • Overcoming resistance and skepticism from leadership or colleagues